slash-segmentation/CHM/python/README.md

 value is fixed to 0.5 and c is dynamically calculated as half of the maximum Frobenius norm of all Hessian matrices.

-This is not used at all for MATLAB models.
+This is not used by default in Python models or at all for MATLAB models.

 ### Gabor